-Dr. Michael Atwood, 215-895-6273, michael.atwood@ischool.drexel.edu
+Dr. Eileen Abels, 215-895-6274, eileen.abels@ischool.drexel.edu

 This track supports students interested in applying software engineering to information systems problems in commercial organizations and other settings.
 The principal focus is the process by which user and system requirements are converted into cost-effective, maintainable software systems.
 This is complemented by a concern for defining, creating, understanding, and evaluating the full range of software life-cycle products.
-The track places particular emphasis on systems values, such as the human-computer interface, front-end user requirements analysis, modeling and validation, and the use of off-the-shelf tools and components to assist in software processes.
+The track places particular emphasis on information systems methodologies such as human-computer interaction, requirements analysis, modeling, and validation, along with the use of off-the-shelf tools and components to assist in software processes.

 Students in the information science and technology track take a total of nine track courses: four required track courses, three courses selected from the track distribution courses, and two courses selected from the distribution courses or other approved electives.
 This track requires a total of 45 credits, 18 of which are from the required core.
-CIE is available for up to six credits.
+CIE is available for up to six credits which do not count toward graduation.
 Hence, the CIE option requires students to take six credits more than the non-CIE option.

-Required c 12.0 Credits
+Required o ourses 12.0 Credits

 INFO 608 Human-Computer Interaction 3.0

 INFO 630 Evaluation of Information Systems 3.0

 INFO 636 Software Engineering Process I 3.0

 INFO 637 Software Engineering Process II 3.0

-Distribution n courses 9.0 Credits
+Distributio n courses 9.0 Credits

 INFO 606 Database Management II 3.0

 INFO 607 Applied Information and Database Technology 3.0

 INFO 610 Analysis of Interactive Systems 3.0

 INFO 611 Design of Interactive Systems 3.0

 INFO 620 Information Systems Analysis and Design 3.0

 INFO 631 Information Technology Integration 3.0

 INFO 646 Information Systems Management 3.0

 Two Electiv ve courses 6.0 Credits

 INFO 612 Knowledge Base Systems 3.0

 INFO 613 XML and Databases 3.0

 INFO 616 Computer-Supported Cooperative Work 3.0

 INFO 617 Introduction to System Dynamics 3.0

 INFO 634 Data Mining 3.0

-INFO 656 Internet Information Systems II 3.0
+INFO 780 Special Topics 3.0